Insights

 How customer service teams use conversational AI in 2026

-• Multichannel coverage.
-Customers email, use live chat, and message on social platforms.
+• Multichannel coverage: Customers email, use live chat, SMS and message on social platforms.
 Conversational AI operates across all of these from a single system.
-The AI Agent delivers the same quality answer whether the customer reaches out on chat or sends an email at 2 AM.
-For teams running a unified inbox, every channel gets covered without splitting your agents across tools.

-• Agent assist and draft replies.
-Not every team is ready to go fully autonomous.
+• Agent assist and draft replies: Not every team is ready to go fully autonomous.
 Some use conversational AI as a copilot.
-The AI drafts a reply based on the customer's question and your documentation.
-Your human agent reviews it, edits if needed, and hits send.
 With Weav, teams can start with AI-drafted replies and switch to fully autonomous resolution when they're confident in the output.

-• Escalation with context.
-When the AI doesn't know the answer, the best systems don't just say "let me connect you with an agent."
-They hand the conversation to your team with a full summary of what the customer asked, what the AI already tried, and what information is still needed.
-Your agent picks up mid-conversation instead of starting over.
+• Escalation with context: When the AI doesn't know the answer, the best systems don't just say "let me connect you with an agent."
+They hand the conversation to your team with a full summary of what the customer asked, what the AI already said, and what information the customer hasn't received yet.

 What to look for in a conversational AI platform

-Transparent pricing.
+• Transparent pricing.
 Conversational AI pricing is all over the place.
 Some platforms charge per seat.
 Others charge per conversation.
 The problem with per-seat pricing is that you pay more as your team grows, which defeats the purpose of automation.
-Per-resolution pricing aligns the cost with the value.
-You pay when the AI actually resolves a ticket.
-If it doesn't resolve, you don't pay.
+Simple tiered pricing aligns cost with value.
+You know what you pay before the month starts, and the meter is auditable against your own data.

 How to deploy conversational AI for your support team

 Getting started is simpler than most teams expect.
+Like a few clicks and you're there.
 You don't need a data science team or a six-month implementation plan.
 Here's what the process actually looks like.

 Step 3: Set your autonomy level.
-Start in copilot mode if you want to review responses before they go out.
+We recommend that you start in copilot mode if you want to review responses before they go out.
 The AI drafts, you approve.
+This way you can see the gaps in your knowledge base and train the system on the correct answers.
 Once you see the quality is consistent, flip to autonomous mode and let the AI resolve directly.
 This gradual approach builds trust with your team and gives you real data on accuracy before you hand over the keys.

 Step 4: Measure resolution, not volume.
 Track how many tickets the AI resolves completely without human involvement.
 Not how many it touches.
 Not how many it deflects.
 Resolution rate is the metric that tells you whether the AI is actually working.
 Pair it with CSAT scores on AI-resolved tickets to make sure quality stays high.
 Weav natively builds this into the platform, so no extra needed on your part.

 Step 5: Iterate based on gaps.
 The AI will surface questions it can't answer.
 That's useful data.
 Every unanswered question tells you where your documentation has a gap or where the AI needs more training.
-Fill the gaps, retrain, and watch resolution rates climb.
+Take this information and create new documentation that fills the gap.
+You make a quick training guide that is internal only, or you can write a whole new help article that the agent can use moving forward.

 Conversational AI for customer service isn't about replacing your team.
 It's about giving your team leverage.
 The AI handles the volume.
 Your people handle the complexity.
 And your customers stop waiting.